LiamJ74/Remove-Mapped-Shortcut-Sharepoint/README.md

 The purpose of this PowerShell script is to remove all SharePoint shortcuts a user has set on their professional OneDrive (when they click on "Add shortcut to OneDrive" instead of clicking the Sync button), through Intune, GPO, or manually.

 The script will check if there is an occurrence of the REGZ "IsFolderScope" with a value of 1 in this registry path: "HKCU:\Software\SyncEngines\Providers\OneDrive".
-If yes, it will check the path in the REGZ "IsFolderScope" with a value of 1 and finally delete the folder.
+If yes, it will check the path in the REGZ "MountPoint" value and finally delete the folder.

 The final goal for system administrators is to push, after this script, a correct, ISO-compliant SharePoint Folder Sync and not let the user create shortcuts directly in their OneDrive.